PanchumarthiAbhinav/ProShare/README.md

 * The User can also add a reel explaining his project idea in short
 * Below are the screenshots of the app's interface
 * The app displays the project ideas in categories of similar projects based on technologies
-* There is also an option to search accross the categories for a required app
+* There is also an option to search across the categories for a required app
 * Below is the Login Page and Registration Page which uses firebase authentication
 <img src="https://github.com/PanchumarthiAbhinav/ProShare/blob/main/Images/loginpage.jpeg" alt="Login Page" width="200" height="400"/>